 Australia has a reciprocal health care agreement with Norway.
 The agreement provides Australians with access to immediate emergency medical services but does not provide for ongoing treatment of existing health conditions.
 The Reciprocal Health Care Agreement does not replace the need for private travel health insurance.
 See Medicare Australia's website for more information.

 Where to get help

 Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24 hour emergency number.

-The Consular Services Charter explains what the Australian Government can and can’t do to assist Australians overseas.
+The Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.
 The Australian Consulate in Oslo, headed by an Honorary Consul, can provide limited consular assistance to Australians, including conducting passport interviews and provide Provisional Travel Documents for emergency travel to the nearest Australian Embassy.
 The Consulate does not issue Australian passports.
 For consular assistance, see contact details below:

 Australian Consulate, Oslo